 BSc.
 (Biomedical Toxicology) University of Guelph (2001)

-Current Position: Assistant Professor, University of the Pacific
+Current Position: Associate Professor, University of the Pacific

 Kimberly Williams-NSERC USRA (2017)